This chair is chic!

-Ray Komai's molded plywood chair was manufactured in Brooklyn in 1949, using the latest American technology.
+It has simple forms but a lot of personality!
+The label copy may even mention this but if you look straight at it, there's a "face" from the two screws and the opening below them.
+It was made in Brooklyn and it's placed near Georgia O'Keeffe's painting of the Brooklyn Bridge, which also has strong, simple shapes.
 Although European designers such as Marcel Breuer and Alvar Aalto designed plywood furniture in the 1930s, it was the Americans Charles and Ray Eames, in the years immediately after World War II, who realized the full potential of this material and bent one sheet of plywood in several directions.
-Komai's chair adds a sophisticated anthropomorphic twist.
-If you look closely, the chair's design suggests a human face.